-- Students have a right to an education, even if they misbehave at school. - Students have a right to challenge removals for misbehavior if the discipline is not fair or if there is a disagreement about what happened. - Students have a right to receive notice about why they are removed and for how long they will be excluded.
-They also have a right to fairness in their discipline appeal.
+- Students have a right to an education, even if they misbehave at school. - Students have a right to challenge schools if the punishment for misbehavior is not fair or if there is a disagreement about what happened. - Students have a right to due process.

-Every child and young person has a right to education.
-The right to education is an important one that is protected by Washington's Constitution and laws.
-However, if students break school rules, school districts are allowed to take action to correct the behavior or to prevent it from happening again.
-Schools must make sure that students have a chance to tell their side of the story and make an argument about whether the discipline is appropriate and fair.
+Every student has a right to education.
+The right to education is an important one that is protected by Washington's laws.
+Along with that right, students have responsibilities, including following rules.
+If rules are broken, schools can discipline students to try to correct the behavior or to prevent it from happening again.
+Schools, however, must make sure students have a chance to tell their side of the story and discuss whether the punishment is fair.

-This Chapter gives information about the ways that a school district can punish behavior.
-It also explains how students can challenge discipline when it's not appropriate and fair.
+This Chapter gives information about the ways a school district can discipline its students.
+It also summarizes how students can challenge disciplinary decisions that seem unfair or not right.